Every NHL Team’s Worst Contract

 (Five years, $6.125 million, NMC)

-Valeri Nichushkin earned the eight-year, $49 million contract he signed in July 2022.
+Valeri Nichushkin signed an eight-year, $49 million contract in July 2022.
 He was coming off a 25-goal season and was a major contributor to the Colorado Avalanche’s run to the Stanley Cup the previous season.
 He has been a great player with the Avalanche, and he still is when he’s on the ice.
 Unfortunately, he is on the ice less and less these days.
 Nichushkin entered Stage 3 of the NHL/NHL Players’ Association Player Assistance Program during the second round of the playoffs in 2024.
 He was thereafter required to miss a minimum of six months at this stage in the program.

 Related: Avalanche’s Nichushkin Placed in Stage 3 of the Player Assistance Program